DorianMood/researches/week-10/report.md

 2. Object-relation-subject SGG triplets are constructed from primary detected objects.
 3. One from the variety of Scene Graph Generation (SGG) algorithms is applied.

-Since the first step is an independent CV field, one of the existing algorithm can be used, such as
+Since the first step is an independent CV field, one of the existing algorithm can be used, such as Faster RCNN [@Ren_He_Girshick_Sun_2016].

+For the second and third steps different algorithm are being used.
+Next authors describe some of them:

+**CRF-based SGG** is a classical tool, which has been widely used before, but now is not really popular.

+**TransE-based SGG** regards the relationship as a translation between the head entity and the tail entity.
+Relationship is modeled as a simple vector transformation.
+There are two modules: visual module which extracts visual features and language module which labels triplets with corresponding values.

+**CNN-based SGG** uses Spatial, Visual and Semantic modules to learn corresponding features of triplets.
+There are many different approaches here, one of the key problems is a computational complexity, which need to be reduced.

+**RNN/LSTM-based SGG** utilizes recursive architecture to label triplets.
+There are many different architectures.
+Some use visual attention, some use context information fusion.

+**Graph-based SGG**

 # Reference